FrancisLangit/zuckbot/README.md

 ![GIF showing usage of application](./readme_usage_gif.gif)

 Users are given access to interacting with `zuckbot` upon pressing `enter` in the title screen.
 He responds well to any yes or no question but anyone is very welcome to input other strings that they may think he will find amusing.
-On that that note, it is worth knowing `zuckbot's`  personality is rather shy.
-You might find him going surfing or asking for legal counsel before answering your question properly, so be patient.
+On that that note, `zuckbot's`  personality is rather shy.
+You might find him going surfing or asking for legal counsel first before answering your question, so be patient.

 ### Contributing